Safeguarding

 How we make sure your child is safe at our school.

 Safeguarding Governor - Mrs Steers holds us to account and we report to the Local Authority annually.
-The Deputy Safeguarding Governor is Mrs Parker.
+The Deputy Safeguarding Governor is Mrs Foster.

 Safe recruitment of staff – interview panel members are trained in this and all required DBS and other vetting checks and references are done.